godaddy/gasket/GOVERNANCE.md

 small PRs, it is sufficient to get the two approvals you need to merge the PR.

 For major design additions or refactors, it is more important to get buy-in from other contributors before starting.
-Post in the [Slack] channel, and allow a few days for other contributors to weigh in.
+Post in the [Discussions], and allow a few days for other contributors to weigh in.
 Your goal here is to 1) get feedback on your plan before investing the time in a PR and 2) to get buy-in from other contributors.
 Once you have addressed blocking feedback and received some